Balaje/MultiScaleFEM.jl/README.md

 ### Heat equation in 1D

 The script `HigherOrderMS/1d_heat_eqn.jl` contains the code to solve the transient heat equation in 1D.
-The spatial part is handled using the finite element method (both traditional and multiscale) and the temporal part is discretized using the fourth order (explicit) Runge Kutta method.
+The spatial part is handled using the finite element method (both traditional and multiscale) and the temporal part is discretized using the fourth order explicit Runge Kutta (RK4) method.
 The method is conditionally stable and a small time step is required to avoid instability.
 I use $h = 2^{-11}$ on the fine scale and $H=2^{-1}$ on the coarse scale.
 I set the oscillatory coefficient $D_{\varepsilon}(x)$ equal to

 $$
 D_{\varepsilon}(x) = \left(2 + \cos{\frac{2\pi x}{2^{-2}}}\right)^{-1}